-Today, walk Quito’s historic district, visiting San Francisco Church.
+Arrive in Quito, Ecuador, where you are met and transferred to your hotel.
+The next day, walk Quito’s historic district, visiting San Francisco Church.
 Continue to the Plaza de la Independencia, the city’s oldest colonial center, and admire the nearby Cathedral, Government Palace and Archbishop’s Palace.
-Next, transfer to the edge of the city for an awesome ride on TeleferiQo, an aerial gondola offering breathtaking views over Quito.
+Next, transfer to the edge of the city for an awesome ride on TeleferiQo, an aerial gondola.
 The gondola deposits you at the top of an active volcano, 12,950 feet above sea level, where you take in marvelous vistas of the area, before descending the mountain for lunch.
 Afterward, visit La Mitad del Mundo Equatorial Line Monument, dedicated to the 18th-century French expedition that first established the position of the equator.
 Next, visit the Inti Ñan Museum to see examples of pre-Columbian life in Ecuador.
-Stop to watch or partake in a brief soccer match with local children at one of Quito’s most modern parks (weather permitting) or at an indoor facility, before returning to your hotel.
+Stop to watch or partake in a brief soccer match with local children at one of Quito’s modern parks (weather permitting) or at an indoor facility.
+Then, return to your hotel.
 Tonight, gather for a welcome dinner at a local restaurant.

 Baltra, the Galápagos | On Board ‘La Pinta’

-Cruising the Galápagos | Life of the Giant Tortoise
+Cruising the Galápagos | LIFE OF TORTOISES

-Cruising the Galápagos | Punta Pitt & Darwin’s Legacy
+Cruising the Galápagos | DARWIN’S LEGACY

-Cruising the Galápagos | Beach Walk at Punta Suárez
+Cruising the Galápagos | PUNTA Suárez